 'A real asset to our team who worked incredibly hard and who clearly knows this area well'.

 'She comes well prepared, she is very good at announcing right at the beginning what the main issues are going to be'.

 'Helen is a talented junior who prepares thoroughly, keeps an open mind and welcomes input from those instructing her'.

 'She is a very profound advocate and her written advice is always spot-on'.

 'She is pleasant to deal with, hard-working and knowledgeable'.

 Before joining the Bar, Helen spent a year studying in Germany.
 She subsequently taught commercial contract law at the LSE.

-In addition to writing for chambers’ own publications, Helen regularly contributes to a range of external journals and periodicals including the Journal of International Banking and Finance Law, the New Law Journal, Jordans’ online portal and others.
+In addition to writing for chambers’ own publications, Helen regularly contributes to a range of external journals and periodicals including the Journal of International Banking and Finance Law, the Journal of Corporate Rescue and Insolvency, the New Law Journal and others.